 Treats Nausea and VomitingGinger helps in preventing the sensation of vomiting and nausea.
 Chewing fresh ginger can treat the queasy feeling caused after surgery, seasickness, sinus, chemotherapy and motion sickness.

 Treats Respiratory ProblemsThe antihistamine properties present in ginger treats the respiratory problems well.
 It is a perfect option for treating sore throat, and cough and cold.
-A teaspoon of ginger juice when taken with honey helps in curing the sore throat.
+A teaspoon of ginger juice when taken with honey helps in preventing the sore throat.
 Moreover, ginger is an all time favourite for getting rid of clogging in the throat and nose.
 Even during asthma, a brew of ginger juice, fenugreek and honey proves to be effective.

 Prevents Morning SicknessDuring pregnancy, some women complain of suffering from morning sickness.
 Ginger proves to be helpful in such conditions.